Paddington Town Hall: Paddington Town Hall

 Aspiring Town Clerk C. Hellmrich obtained the land for the Paddington Town Hall and argued for a new Hall on the site.
 The design was the subject of an international architectural competition with thirty submissions.
-Although a design specification was that the building could be constructed for 9000 pounds, none of the submissions were likely to meet this criteria.
+Although a design specification was that the building could be constructed for 9000 pounds, none of the submissions were likely to meet this criterion.
 John Edward Kemp was the winner with an Italian Renaissance style building.
 Tenders confirmed that the scheme could not be built for 9000 pounds and estimates instead stood at 13,500 pounds.
 A loan was obtained from an overseas institution to allow construction.

 Situated at the highest point on the Oxford Street ridge, the town hall's foundation stone was laid on 8 November 1890 by Sir Henry Parkes and was opened with great fanfare on 3 October 1891 by the Governor, The Earl of Jersey.
 The first major alteration to the Town Hall occurred in 1904–1905, when the clock tower was erected in commemoration of the coronation of King Edward VII.
 The face of the clock is inscribed with "Edwardus VII".
 The honour to King Edward was that Paddington was, at the time, a large town hall, second only to Sydney.

 The Town Hall varied slightly from the majority of town halls in that it was intended from the beginning to generate income from the hiring of the supper and ball room for balls, dances, concerts and public ceremonies.
 Again, Paddington was second only to Sydney in its importance and capacity, seating 1000 people.
 The Town Hall included specifically designed lodge rooms for the Paddington Ionic Masonic Lodge, which Council leased to them until 1918, when a rent raise caused the Lodge to vacate their room.